 Gena Mann inspires me with a sense of style and aesthetic appreciation for the beautiful moments in parenting and living.
 Her posts and pics from Wolf + Friends give me a unique place to learn more about parenting a child with special needs without any stigma attached.

 What is the last thing you purchased for yourself that made you really happy?
 I'm not really into that many things actually.
 But the last thing I bought that brings me a lot of joy is a piece of art.
 Soon after Asha was born, I bought a painting from an artist that celebrates feminism and fashion.
 The subject is a woman standing proudly and looking out a window to a gorgeous landscape, almost appreciating the world she seemed to have created for herself.

 What advice would you give to a (new) special needs mom?
 I would say that accepting your child's disability can also be liberating in some way and allow you to start figuring out what you can do to help and support them.
 Lisa Ackerman says that with an autism diagnosis, "it's not game over, it's game on.”
 I also feel family therapy is a good idea.
 It's healthy to discuss your feelings in a neutral environment.
 Also find other families like yours to be friends with.
 It is really hard to be around people all the time who have no idea what you are going through because their experience is so very different with parenting.
 For imperfect me, it breeds a resentment that isn't really healthy.
 Also have patience with your friends who don't know these challenges .
-Sometimes I feel they just don't really have the understanding or empathy or flexibility we need to stay friends, but the truth is they just don't know how to be helpful or the right thing to say.
+Sometimes I feel they just don't really have the understanding or empathy or flexibility we need to stay friends, but the truth is they just don't know how to be helpful or may know the right thing to say.